 Besides, some forecasts assume that we will have even more new technologies coming into our everyday life, like force-detecting floors to notice walking problems of elderly people and smart toilets to provide biochemistry analysis of one’s urine.

-> Overall, with only 1% of households in the U.S. owing at least one smart home device, the home automation market still remains in its infancy and offers a lot of opportunities for entrepreneurs.
+Overall, with only 1% of households in the U.S. owning at least one smart home device, the home automation market remains in its infancy and offers a lot of opportunities for entrepreneurs.

 Most pieces describing the bright future of the smart home industry often refer to forecasts, many of which report numbers that are too general to make any conclusions.
 For instance, the latest Zion Market Research dated August 2017 shows the market will grow by 14.5% annually up to 2022.